st-rm-ng/SpringApp/README.md

 ## 7. Initial Deployment

 1. Push your code to the main branch
-2. Go to the "Actions" tab in your GitHub repository
+2. Go to the "Actions" tab in your GitHub repository and trigger "Deploy Spring Boot App" action
 3. Watch as your first deployment runs
 4. Troubleshoot any issues by checking the workflow logs